Siddhu609/bluetooth-chat-app/README.md

 [Ressurected] BlueChat (AKA Fire Chat)
 ======================

-Bluetooth instant messaging app for Android, Edited by Maysleazy.
+Bluetooth instant messaging app for Android,

 Screenshots here (more to be posted soon): http://imgur.com/a/Esmbt (Not Updated, will update soon)